thaisdk/thaisdk/README.md

 - 🌎 I'm from Pernambuco, Brazil.
 - 👀 I’m interested in Software Development.
-- 💬 About me: I am a bachelor's student at the Federal University of Pernambuco and have a love for design.
+- 💬 About me: I am a bachelor's student at the Federal University of Pernambuco.
 - 👩🏽 She/Her
 - 🚀 21 years.